ajnsit/wai-routes/README.md

 * 0.4.1 : showRoute now returns "/" instead of ""
 * 0.5.0 : Added raw,text,html,json helpers.
 Update to wai-2.1.
 * 0.5.1 : Bumped dependency upper bounds to allow text 1.*
+* 0.6.0 : Removed dependency on yesod-routes.
+Updated code to compile with wai-3 and ghc-7.8, ghc-7.10
+* 0.6.1 : Fixed cabal and travis files